Spontaneous symmetry breaking and Nambu-Goldstone modes in dissipative systems

 This paper is organized as follows.
-In Sec.~\ref{sec:brownian}, to see symmetry in dissipative systems, we consider rotational symmetry of Brownian motion as a simple example.
-We discuss the mathematical similarity between the Fokker-Planck and the Schr\"odinger equations.
+In Sec.~\ref{sec:brownian}, to see symmetry in dissipative systems, we consider a rotational symmetry of Brownian motion as a simple example, in which we discuss the mathematical similarity between Fokker-Planck and Schr\"odinger equations.
 We also give the MSR formalism for readers who are unfamiliar with.
 In Sec.~\ref{sec:ssb}, we consider $O(N)$ and $SU(2)\times U(1)$ models to discuss the spontaneous breaking of internal symmetries and their NG modes in dissipative systems.
 In Sec.~\ref{sec:ward}, we establish the results in Sec.~\ref{sec:ssb} in the model independent way using the Ward-Takahashi identity.
 Section~\ref{sec:summary} is devoted to the summary and discussion.
-In Appendix~\ref{sec:keldysh}, we discuss the action in the real-time formalism, which has two types of Noether charges, $\Qr$ and $\Qa$.
-The action reduces to that in a dissipative system by coupling the system to the environment that violates the $\Qr$ symmetry.
+In Appendix~\ref{sec:keldysh}, we discuss an action in the real-time formalism, which has two types of Noether charges, $\Qr$ and $\Qa$.
+The action reduces to that in a dissipative system by a coupling to an environment, which violates the $\Qr$ symmetry.